50 MILE START: 6:00 a.m. SATURDAY

 PACKET PICK-UP Friday 9:00 a.m. and 3:00 p.m.
 STRONGLY RECOMMENDED in order to avoid the rush on race morning.
 50 Mile packet pick-up will also be available at Spooner Lake Nevada State Park on Race Morning between 4:00 a.m. and 5:45 a.m.

-RACE MORNING Two 47-passenger coaches available to transport participants from the host hotels in Carson City to the event start on race day.
-Tickets for the buses were available for $15/person during the online registration.
-Keep your bus ticket or ticket purchase receipt to board the bus.
-Both coaches will have two departing times:
+RACE MORNING Passenger coaches will transport all participants from the host hotels in Carson City to the event start on race day.
+The coaches will have two departing times:

 - START LINE BUSES: 4:15 am and 4:30 am

 Shuttle vans are available post-event to transport runners back to the host hotels.